vlyubchich/ForageHypoxia/README.md

 # ForageHypoxia

 ## User memo
 This GitHub repository is for collaborating on the analysis of Chesapeake Bay data, specifically the Maryland Sea Grant project on benthic organisms and hypoxia in the bay.
-The repository is set as private (not publicly accessible).

-1. As a collaborator, you have direct access to the repository **vlyubchich/ForageHypoxia**.
+1. If you are a collaborator, you have direct access to the repository **vlyubchich/ForageHypoxia**.
 Clone it to your computer to your desired location -- this action will create a folder **ForageHypoxia** with all the files inside.
+If you are not a collaborator, you can fork, edit, then create a pull request for the repository.
 2. Normal RStudio workflow:
     + Open in RStudio the project **ForageHypoxia**.
     + From the RStudio **Git** tab, "Pull" the project to get the most recent version of the files on your computer.